ssjw/nextcloud/README.md

 ## Additional Setup

 - Create and mount a second btrfs EBS device
+- Should I use the s3 backed FUSE mounted filesystem as the only data directory for Nextcloud?
 - Move data store for Nextcloud to second EBS device
   - Place data directory outside of /var/www
 - Enable encryption